aryarm/varCA/rules/README.md

 - `merged_<variant_type>/` - all other output in the `prepare` subworkflow, including the merged and final datasets for each variant type (ie SNV or indels)

 ## The `classify` subworkflow
-The [`classify` subworkflow](classify.smk) is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) pipeline for training and testing the classifier.
+The [`classify` subworkflow](classify.smk) is a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow for training and testing the classifier.
 It uses the TSV output from the `prepare` subworkflow.
 Its final output is a VCF containing predicted variants.

 ### execution
 The `classify` subworkflow is included within the [master pipeline](/Snakefile) automatically.
 However, you can also execute the `classify` subworkflow on its own, as a separate Snakefile.